khrona/awesomium-net-wiki/general-use/introduction-to-web-views.md

 ### Native Web-View Wrapping Sequence

 It is important to understand the sequence of events that occur when a native web-view is being wrapped by an **Awesomium.NET** component.
-The following table presents this sequence and helps you decide the moment certain operations can be performed on the component:
+The following presents this sequence and helps you decide the moment certain operations can be performed on the component:

 <dl>
 <dt><h4>"WebView" Component</h4></dt>